dastjan/tuqana/README.md

 # Tuqana

-With the Tuqana project we built the Telegram-based 'GiulioPortfolioBot' that includes the following functionalities:
+With the Tuqana project we built the Telegram-based ```GiulioPortfolioBot``` that includes the following functionalities:

 1. Custom price alerts;
 2. Insider trading alerts;